JianiC/JianiC.github.io/index.md

 <br>

 ---
-## Other projects I am contributing
+## Other projects I have contributed to

 ### Origin of SARS-CoV19: phylogentic and contact network analysis